As Adopted: February 24, 2003

 VACANCIES

 SECTION 1.
-Vacancies in various tickets caused by the withdrawal or death, or the creation of a new office, shall be filled in the following manner:
+Vacancies in various tickets caused by withdrawal or death, or the creation of a new office, shall be filled in the following manner:

 a.
 Congressional, Senatorial, Legislative, or Judicial District